 I really love the fact that Eurovision 2020 is organised in Rotterdam.
 It will give loads of visitors the opportunity to discover a yet unknown side of The Netherlands.
 Rotterdam and it’s cutting edge architecture is located very centrally and is close to numerous fantastic places to visit.
 So when visiting Eurovision 2020 Rotterdam, take the opportunity to take a few day trips and discover the beauty The Netherlands have to offer.

 Just 20 minutes by train makes The Hague an excellent day trip from Rotterdam.
 It’s the Dutch government seat, but The Hague is also one of Holland’s most exciting cultural centres, lead by Mauritshuis and Escher in The Palace.
-If you have the chance, see if you can take a guided tour through the Peace Palace or spend an afternoon at The Hague’s famous beach Scheveningen.
-Here’s how to spend 24 hours in The Hague.
+If you have the chance, spend an afternoon at The Hague Beach.

 Kinderdijk is one of Holland’s most famous sights and only a stone’s throw away from Rotterdam, so it only makes sense to visit during Eurovision 2020 Rotterdam.
 The landscape of Kinderdijk couldn’t be more Dutch: empty marshes and waterways that home 19 historic windmills.
 It’s an amazing and rare sight, even for us Dutch when we visit.
 From Rotterdam, you can take a boat trip to Kinderdijk or you can take a bike tour to Kinderdijk, both are highly recommended.